Ohio State Journal of Criminal Law

 The Case

 On August 19, 1989, while he was working as an off-duty security guard at a Savannah, GA Burger King, Officer Mark MacPhail attempted to break up a fight between a neighborhood thug, Sylvester "Redd" Coles, and a homeless man.
-As he responded to calls for police assistance, he was shot twice and died.
+As he responded to calls for police assistance, he was shot twice and died on the scene.
 Troy Davis admitted to being a bystander to the fight, and subsequent shooting, but denied any part in MacPhail's murder.
-However, he was implicated as the shooter by Coles who was never thoroughly investigated by the police despite evidence pointing to him as the triggerman.
+However, he was implicated as the shooter by Coles.
 Davis turned himself in after learning that the police were looking for him as a suspect in the shooting.
 A jury trial was held and Davis was convicted based on eyewitness testimony.
-He was sentenced to death on August 30, 1991.
+He was sentenced to death on August 30, 1991, and the Georgia Supreme Court ultimately affirmed a lower court's denial of habeas relief on November 13, 2000.

-Davis was scheduled to be executed on July 17, 2007.
-However, on July 16 the Georgia State Board of Pardons and Paroles granted a ninety-day stay of execution.
+The 11th Circuit affirmed the denial of federal habeas corpus relief, claiming that all his innocence claims were "procedurally defaulted" and that Davis had not shown that his trial was constitutionally unfair.
+One of the main reasons the judges could not grant Davis a new trial was the Antiterrorism and Effective Death Penalty Act of 1996 restricted federal court authority to disrupt state verdicts.
+Davis appealed to the Supreme Court but was denied certiorari on June 25, 2007.Davis was scheduled to be executed on July 17, 2007, but on July 16 the Georgia State Board of Pardons and Paroles granted a ninety-day stay of execution.
 The Georgia Supreme Court also agreed to hear Davis' discretionary appeal from his Extraordinary Motion for a New Trial.
-Despite finally hearing the exculpatory evidence offered by Davis, the court denied the appeal by a 4-3 margin, with the majority writing that, "These affidavits lack the type of materiality required to support an extraordinary motion for new trial, as they do not show the witnesses’ trial testimony to have been the 'purest fabrication.'"
+Despite finally hearing the exculpatory evidence offered by Davis, the court denied the appeal by a 4-3 vote, with the majority writing that the recanted testimony, "lack the type of materiality required to support an extraordinary motion for new trial, as they do not show the witnesses’ trial testimony to have been the 'purest fabrication.'"

-Despite pleas for clemency from the likes of Archbishop Desmond Tutu, former Republican congressman Bob Barr, Amnesty International, Pope Benedict XVI, and the European Parliament, on September 12, 2008 the Georgia Board of Pardons and Paroles denied Davis' request for clemency.
+Despite pleas for clemency from Archbishop Desmond Tutu, former Republican congressman Bob Barr, Amnesty International, Pope Benedict XVI, and the European Parliament, on September 12, 2008 the Georgia Board of Pardons and Paroles denied Davis' request for clemency.
 Former President Jimmy Carter and the National Lawyers' Guild both joined the protest against Davis' execution after this denial.

-Troy Davis filed a second federal habeas petition and requested an emergency stay of execution.
+Davis filed a second federal habeas petition and requested an emergency stay of execution.
 The 11th Circuit granted the stay of execution and set December 9, 2008 as the date for oral argument on the habeas request.
 A little over four months later, on April 16, 2009, the court denied Davis' petition.
 The court stated that, "Davis has not presented us with a showing of innocence so compelling that we would be obligated to act today."
 It also focused on two procedural requirements contained in the Antiterrorism and Effective Death Penalty Act which must be met in order to consider an innocence claim.
-According to the court's interpretation, Davis failed to meet either of these procedural requirements and therefore the court rejected the request.
+According to the court's interpretation, Davis failed to meet either of these procedural requirements and therefore the court rejected habeas relief.
 The court of appeals did, however, grant a stay of execution to allow Davis to file a habeas petition with the Supreme Court.

 In an unusual decision, on August 17, 2009 the Supreme Court ordered a federal district court in Georgia to consider and rule on Davis' claim of innocence.
 The Court directed the district court to “receive testimony and make findings of fact as to whether evidence that could not have been obtained at the time of trial clearly establishes [Davis'] innocence.”
 The decision was unusual because original writs of habeas corpus filed in the Supreme Court are very rarely granted.